manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 ![webpage_search](https://github.com/manusrn/img/blob/master/webpage_search_v2.png)

-Once the download and process of the images is done, a folder with your username and the date will have been created, with the products you have downloaded inside.
+Once the download and processing of the images is done, a folder with your username and the date will have been created, with the products you have downloaded inside.
 There is 3 format available :

 - Folder format : the products are availables inside a folder named "date_username" in folder format.